Skip to content

 1. Do not use the Gavel too hot.
 This results in immediate burning of the entire floor surface, including inside the sites.

 2. Do not reheat the Gavel until you are sure you have fully removed all residual oil from the floors surface.
-This usually requires (1) cotton swab to remove the bulk of the oil, (1) squirt of isopropyl alcohol to flush the sites on the floor, and (1) clean cotton swab to wipe up the remaining oil saturated alcohol.
+This usually requires using an isopropyl alcohol dunk station in order to flush the residual oil out of the nucleation site cavities.
+Then removing all remnant alcohol from the surface before refiring.

 Is It Possible To Remove Them?